okohll/abdocs/content/docs/workflows/send-email.md

 That means that your company can send out branded, rich-text emails (with attachments) to customers, suppliers and anyone else you deal with.

 ### Setting up
-Set up an email notification workflow as normal (in a view, use the manage -> send tab).
+Set up an email notification workflow as normal (when editing a view, use the _workflow - send emails_ panel).

 Start the body of the email with `<html>` and end with `</html>`.